cookieping/DungeonGame/README.md

 # DungeonGame
+### This is a project of making a simple RPG game for 109-2 Object Oriented Programming and Data Structure of NCTU CS.
-A simple RPG game made with C++ and SFML
+### Made with C++ and SFML library.

 Some demo view: